 CBD Oil has not been FDA approved as a cure or treatment for any disease, and because of this, Function Botanicals does not make or support any medical claims related to CBD.

-We do however highly recommend that do your own research on the healing benefits of Cannabidiol from reputible clinical publications.
+We do however highly recommend that you do your own research on the healing benefits of Cannabidiol from reputible clinical publications.
 As more research is carried out on CBD, we’ll share it!

 CBD is a potent cannabidiol that interacts with the endocannabinoid system and helps it achieve homeostasis.
 The endocannabinoid system is responsible for regulating vital physiological functions such as mood, appetite, and inflammation.
 Upon the introduction of CBD, this valuable compound modulates the system’s functioning and may provide relief from conditions such as inflammatory disease, pain, and mental disorders.